avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/05-Interface.md

 Joel has 0 messages to read
 ```

-The `read` method which is called in connection to Mikael's list parses all the `Readable` objects contained in the list, and calls their `read` method.
+The method `read` which is called in connection to Mikael's list parses all the `Readable` objects contained in the list, and calls their method `read`.
 At the end of each read method call the list is cleared.
 In other words, Joel's number list is cleared as soon as Mikael reads it.

 *At this point, there are a lot of references; it would be good to draw down the objects and try to grasp how the `read` method call connected to `mikaelList` works!*